aka: Clover Studios

 - The Wonderful 101: 2013; the studio's first Wii U game, published by Nintendo.
 A Bayonetta/Ōkami hybrid with a Viewtiful Joe aesthetic where you control 100 superheroes defending the earth from an alien invasion.
 Trailer here.

 - Bayonetta 2: 2014; published by Nintendo and exclusively for Wii U. First teaser here.

-- The Legend of Korra: The first licensed game in cooperation with Activision and Nickelodeon.
-Will be available on PS3, PS4, Xbox 360, Xbox One, and PC as a download-only release.
+- The Legend of Korra: 2014; The first licensed game in cooperation with Activision and Nickelodeon.
+Available on PS3, PS4, Xbox 360, Xbox One, and PC as a download-only release.